Tes3103/sweet-cake-for-all1/README.md

    ![Welcoming page](documentation/startingtemple.png)

-  ### Feuture Features
+  ### Future Features
-  For the feuture, we will create API between the sales data collecting software and our python program.
+  For the future, we will create API between the sales data collecting software and our python program.
 ## Testing
   ### Manual Testing
-  when a user inputs the sales data with a sting, the data automation raise an error Invalid data, and suggestes to inter the correct numerical figure.
+  when a user inputs the sales data with a string, the data automation raise an error Invalid data, and suggestes to inter the correct numerical figure.

   ![String data input](documentation/wrongdatainput2.png)